xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 * Network based studies demonstrate phase transition style behavior.
 Under some network conditions, small shocks can cascade and affect large fractions of the system.
 * Complexity theory and information constraints suggest that in very high dimensional systems, some aspects of global behavior may be hard to infer from local observations.

 There is no consensus theorem that states a clean limit such as “systemic crashes are predictable if and only if condition X holds”.
 The literature contains multiple frameworks that give partial insight, each with its own assumptions.
-Q105 organizes these insights into a single effective layer statement about risk tail tension.
+Q105 organizes these insights into a single effective layer statement about risk tail tension and about what would count as a meaningful early warning pattern under explicit encodings.

 ### 1.3 Role in the BlackHole project